Zaynwang1/zaynnn/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Zeyu is a PhD research of urban at planning the University of Washington.
+Zeyu is a PhD researcher of urban planning at the University of Washington.
 HI research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests are in the application of spatiotemporal big data in urban planning and studies.
 {style="text-align: justify;"}